 Community consultation is a critical element of the program.
 In consultation with their community, each MP must identify potential applicants and projects in their electorate and invite them to apply for a grant.
-We will assess invited applications against the program's eligibility criteria through a closed non-competitive process.
+We will assess invited applications against the program's eligibility and assessment criteria through a closed non-competitive process.

-Round 8 of the program aims to support communities recover from the widespread impacts of adverse weather events and current economic pressures.
-For this round, grant funding will be up to 100 per cent of eligible project costs except for local governing bodies where grant funding will be up to 50 per cent of eligible project costs.
-Local governing bodies must provide matched funding contributions towards their eligible project.
+For this round, grant funding will be up to 100 per cent of eligible project costs for all eligible applicants, except for local governing bodies.
+Grant funding for local governing bodies will be up to 50 per cent of eligible project costs.
+This means local governing bodies must provide at least 50 per cent of the eligible project costs in matched funding contributions.

-We will publish the opening and closing dates for MP nominations and for the nominated organisations to apply for a grant and any other relevant information on business.gov.au and GrantConnect.
+We will publish the opening and closing dates for MP nominations and for the nominated organisations to apply for a grant and any other relevant information on GrantConnect.

-We administer the program according to the Commonwealth Grants Rules and Guidelines (CGRGs).
+We administer the program according to the Commonwealth Grants Rules and Principles (CGRPs)1.